 When a Christ-follower produces a film that speaks to Biblical truth and morality, he has made a Christian film.
 The product itself should not carry the label; the artist is the Christ-follower.
 His fruit will bear His name.

 And Christian artists don’t get it that they don’t need to preach, they can just tell the truth because, of course, Christians are “the keepers of truth”.
 (Meanwhile, I would note that innumerable Christian artists are successfully being truthful and making great art but that truthful art is not credited with being “Christian” because the truths they reveal are much more complicated than distinctively and self-consciously Christian thinking is capable of admitting.
 For one thing, anyone actually truthful and actually artistic in the 21st Century could never bring themselves to ridiculously claim that Christians are “the keepers of truth”.
-But I digress.)
+But I digress.
+For more on art and religion see my post On The Uses And Abuses Of Religion In Art: The Lines Between Expression, Tolerance, Respect, Fear, and Torture.)

 Before making a few closing observations about one remaining dark subtext and indulgence of Christianity, here are a pair of (astonishingly cheesy and hilarious) videos which as a teenager I loved dearly in no small part because I thought if I could show my non-Christian friends these Christian videos which featured cool bad stuff, it would make my faith cool and attractive to them (rather than, er, pathetic).